mParticle/docs/src/pages/integrations/facebook/event/index.md

 Purchase events logged through mParticle's eCommerce SDK methods will be forwarded to Facebook using Facebook's "Purchased" pre-defined event name.

+<aside>For server-to-server Web connections, Facebook requires Purchase events to have valid values for both "value" and "currency".
+If either of these is invalid or not set, mParticle will log an error to the System Alerts page.</aside>

 ### Custom Events

 All custom app events, which are logged via mParticle's `logEvent` SDK method, will be forwarded to Facebook as custom app events, using the event name passed to mParticle's `logEvent` SDK method.